-1. Map out your pathways to job promotion
+1. Map out your pathway to a job promotion

 While you want to be open to multiple opportunities, you should also think about what type of accounting piques your interest and what you want to specialize in.